Types Of Italian Tables For Your Home

 COMPAR: Esse Table Extendable

 Dining tables are most commonly used for eating, earning them their name.
 These are also often called kitchen tables, as they’re typically positioned close to your table.
 Don’t mix them up with kitchen counters or kitchen islands!
+Here’s a breakdown of two classic designs:

 Round Tables